 Continuing students who are in good academic standing or who are on academic probation may step out for up to seven consecutive fall or spring semesters without the need to apply for readmission before they are discontinued at the university.
-If students believe that they need to be out for longer than two semesters, they should review the university's undergraduate Leave of Absence policy and submit a Leave of Absence application, when applicable.
+If a student needs proof of a break from ASU, they should review the university's undergraduate Leave of Absence policy and submit a Leave of Absence application, when applicable.